CheckbookWeb/checkbook_node/README.md

 	env: 'test'
 });
 ```

-:key: The code snippet has the actual API Key and API Secret from the ```test``` environment so you can use it directly.

 :bulb: The ```env``` parameter is optional and can be omitted if the requests are made to the live environment.
 The possible values for this parameter are ```test``` or ```sandbox``` and the API credentials need to be from the specified environment.

-You can get the API Key and API Secret values from the [Settings](https://checkbook.io/account/settings) page:
+You can get the API Key and API Secret values from the [Settings](https://checkbook.io/account/settings) page.

 ![API Key and API Secret](docs/API_Keys.png)